matc0/HoldF9PoE/README.md

 At the moment there is no visual indicator, but you can open up your task manager to see that it is running.

 # Installation
-Move HoldF9PoE.exe to a folder somewhere (i.e. C:\Apps\HoldF9PoE)
+- move HoldF9PoE.exe to a folder somewhere (i.e. C:\Apps\HoldF9PoE)
-Create shortcut to HoldF9PoE.exe
+- create shortcut to HoldF9PoE.exe
-Move shortcut to "C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp"
+- move shortcut to "C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp"
-HoldF9PoE.exe will now run when your computer starts and you'll never have to run it yourself
+- HoldF9PoE.exe will now run when your computer starts and you'll never have to run it yourself